Nadezhda-Yarovaya/Nadezhda-Yarovaya/README.md

-Меня зовут Надежда, и я - начинающий веб-разработчик.
+My name is Nadine, I'm a web-developer.

-_Меня вдохновляют:_
+_I get inspired by:_

-* сложные задачи с простым решением (как часто это бывает)
+* complicated taskes with simple solutions

-* поиск лучших практик (ответ на вопрос: а как уже эта задача решена?)
+* search for best made practices

-* красивые и хитрые решения
+* nice and tricky, but working solutions

 \
 \
-С превеликим удовольствием делаю проекты на JavaScript и React.
+I'm in the middle of making projects with JavaScript, React enjoying it

 \
-**Инструменты:** JS, React, Wordpress, Node.js, css, Visual Studio Code, git, Webpack
+**Tools used:** JS, React, Wordpress, Node.js, css, Visual Studio Code, git, Webpack

 \
-контакты:
+Please EN, DE or RU

 [Facebook](https://www.facebook.com/nadieyarovaya/)

 nadie.yaro@gmail.com